Our Story

 Cape Grace was planted in 1996 by Robert & Karen Karri-Davies whose family have been part of the Margaret River region since 1875.

-Cape Grace is a real family affair – originated, owned and run by Robert and Karen Karri-Davies – with a fascinating local history.
+Cape Grace is a true family affair – founded, owned and run by Robert and Karen Karri-Davies, whose family history in the region dates back generations.

-In 1875, Robert’s great grandfather, MC Davies (pictured centre of the front row above), built a timber mill at Karridale with jetties at nearby Hamlin Bay and Flinders Bay to ship timber to England and the Far East; he also built the Cape Leeuwin lighthouse so his ships and others would not run aground in the treacherous waters.
-Later, he established a livery stable and way station at the railhead near the banks of Margaret River.
+Robert’s great-grandfather, M.C.
+Davies (pictured centre front below), was a pioneering timber baron who in 1875 built a mill at Karridale and constructed jetties at Hamelin and Flinders Bay to export local hardwood to England and the Far East.
+He also built the Cape Leeuwin Lighthouse to safeguard passing ships from the treacherous coastline.
+Later, he established a livery stable and waystation at the railhead near the banks of the Margaret River – long before it became known for wine.

 Cape Grace Wines is as much about nuance and art as it is skills and passion.
 Our wines are a true reflection of the timeless art of winemaking and local terroir.

-The first vintage 2000 Cape Grace Cabernet Sauvignon received a precedent-setting win for Best Wine at the 2001 Sheraton Wine Awards.
-This set a quality benchmark for all our future wines.
+Our very first wine the 2000 Cape Grace Cabernet Sauvignon set the tone early, taking out Best Wine at the 2001 Sheraton Wine Awards.
+It was a precedent-setting win that laid the foundation for all that followed.

-Cape Grace really is one of the great little wineries!
+Cape Grace remains one of the great little wineries of Margaret River.

 Robert And Karen Karri-Davies